Beginning-iOS/tip_calculator/README.markdown

 - tip percentage row has:
   - tip slider (5 to 35)
   - label to show current tip percentage
+  - 10,15,20 as preset buttons for slider

 ## To Do

 ### Doing

-- add tip percentage cell
-  - keep an array of billAmounts
+- trap slider event

 ### Do

 ### Done

+- add tip percentage cell
 - add TableView
 - use a TableViewController
 - add a Header